 You may also be eligible for credit cards with better cashback or reward options.
 Playing the credit card rewards game can be dangerous if you don’t pay off your cards every month, but if you happen to be in the small percentage of people disciplined enough to do so, there are excellent benefits.

 An 800 Credit Score without Debt

 Having an 800 credit score is not overly complicated.
-Like many things with personal finance, the concepts are simple, but the doing can be hard.
+Like many things with personal finance, the concepts are simple, but the doing can be challenging.

 To have an 800+ credit score, the absolute best thing you can do is pay your bills on time, every time.
 Of course, other factors are at play, such as credit card utilization (how much-approved credit you are using), length of credit and payment history, total accounts, and several hard inquiries.
 However, if you pay your bills on time, then more than likely, you’ll have an exceptional credit score.